Securing Your Spousal Allowance and Elective Share When a Will Is Contested

 In North Carolina, a surviving spouse can claim a spousal allowance and an elective share even if the decedent’s will is challenged or if other parties assert conflicting property interests.
 The key steps involve filing the right objections, meeting strict deadlines, and identifying estate assets correctly.

-1. File a Caveat to Contest the Will: If you believe the will is invalid, you must enter a caveat with the clerk of court before probate.
+1. File a Caveat to Contest the Will: If you believe the will is invalid, you must enter a caveat with the clerk of superior court after the will has been admitted to probate.
 Under N.C.
-Gen. Stat. §28A-2-2, a caveat halts probate until the court resolves your challenge.
+Gen. Stat. §31-32, a caveat challenges the probate of the will until the court resolves your challenge.
 You may argue lack of capacity, undue influence, or improper execution.

-3. Elect to Take Against the Will: The elective share lets you claim a percentage of the augmented estate rather than what the will gives.
+3. Elect to Take Against the Will: The elective share lets you claim a percentage of the Total Net Assets rather than what the will gives.
 Under N.C.
-Gen. Stat. §30-3.1, you have eight months from the personal representative’s qualification to file a petition for an elective share.
-The court measures your share by adding certain nonprobate transfers and reducing them by debts.
+Gen. Stat. §30-3.4, you generally have six months after the issuance of letters testamentary or letters of administration to file a petition for an elective share.
+The court measures your share by including certain assets under Article 1A and reducing them by allowed claims.

 4. Identify and Value Estate Assets: Conflicting property interests often arise when parties claim ownership of real estate, retirement accounts, or life insurance.
 Prepare a detailed inventory.
 If someone disputes title, you can ask the court for a declaratory ruling to confirm which assets belong to the probate estate.